WKHAllen/cdtp/README.md

 `max_clients` is the maximum number of clients the server can handle at once.

 `on_recv` is a function that will be called when a data packet is received from a client.
-It should take three arguments: an integer corresponding to the ID of the client who sent the packet, a void pointer to the data that was sent, and a void pointer.
+It should take four arguments: an integer corresponding to the ID of the client who sent the packet, a void pointer to the data that was sent, a size_t value indicating the size of the data, and a void pointer.

 `on_connect` is a function that will be called when a client connects.
 It should take two arguments: an integer corresponding to the ID of the client who connected, and a void pointer.